 To be a Waldorf teacher one must be an artist in the sense that one must have the flexibility of soul to be open and receptive to inspirations when they present themselves, the self motivation to seek creative strategies in meeting the changing needs of the children, and have a deep and genuine interest in the world and it’s limitless possibilities.

-Teaching children is a tremendous responsibility and a demanding task for teaching is not simply a job, it is a calling.
-The teacher does not need to be a seer but must be a seeker, a seeker of the truth who strives to develop ever deeper insights into the individual child and the overarching picture of child development.
+Teaching children is a tremendous responsibility.
+It is not simply a job; it is a calling.
+The teacher does not need to be a seer but must be a seeker of the truth, striving to develop ever deeper insights into the individual child and the overarching picture of child development.
 A true teacher meets the children where they are at their stage of development rather than forcing them to conform and adapt to a predetermined picture of what they should be.
 Waldorf teachers lovingly guide and shepherd the children along so that they may more fully realize their own potential and embrace their individual destiny.

 Learning is a life long endeavor and this is even more true for Waldorf teachers.
 In a world of rapid changes and the demands of meeting the changing consciousness of growing children, a Waldorf teacher must be committed and steadfastly engaged in efforts to further their professional development.
 Our teachers receive extensive training from experienced, trained teachers and mentors as well as regularly attending training workshops and conferences throughout India and the world.